-We have granted to the underwriters an option to purchase up to 5,600,000 additional shares of common stock on the same terms and conditions set forth above if the underwriters sell more than 37,333,333 shares of common stock in this offering.
-The underwriters can exercise this right at any time and from time to time, in whole or in part, within 30 days of the offering.
-The underwriters expect to deliver the shares of common stock to investors on or about March 28, 2008.
+We have granted to the underwriters an option to purchase up to additional shares of common stock on the same terms and conditions set forth above if the underwriters sell more than this right at any time and from time to time, in whole or in part, within 30 days of the offering.
+The underwriters expect to deliver the shares of common stock to investors on or about 2008.